COVID-19 and pregnant health care workers and other at-risk workers

 The College respects the role of government, health departments and health administrators in coordinating a national response.
 The College has already issued general advice for healthcare workers and pregnant patients.
 The purpose of this communiqué is to address the issue of health and safety for pregnant health care workers and other at-risk workers.

 The risk to pregnant healthcare workers is quite specifically impacted by the nature of their professional activities and exposure.
 While not directly applicable, the following advice can be extrapolated to other professions with a relatively high risk of exposure.
 This includes, but is not limited to teachers, child-care workers, aged-care workers and service providers with high volume contact.

 Evidence has emerged over the course of the pandemic that pregnant women are at increased risk of becoming severely unwell if they develop COVID-19 infection in comparison to the general population.
-It is expected that the large majority of pregnant women will experience only mild or moderate cold/flu like symptoms.
-However, infected pregnant women have increased risks of hospitalisation, admission to intensive care, mechanical ventilation and death.
+It is expected that the large majority of pregnant women will experience only mild or moderate cold/flu-like symptoms.
+However, infected pregnant women, especially those who are not fully vaccinated, have increased risks of hospitalisation, admission to intensive care, mechanical ventilation and death.

 There is no current evidence of an increased risk of miscarriage or teratogenicity.
 The incidence of premature birth is increased and there is a slightly higher risk of stillbirth.